ComputeCanada/magic_castle/examples/incus/README.md

 6. Note the project id from the terraform output.
 7. Connect to an instance, replace `<project>` by incus project id: `incus --project <project> exec mgmt1 -- /bin/bash`.

-## What features are not currently included?
+## What features are not currently supported?

 When running Magic Castle instances are containers, the following currently does not work:
 - SELinux